 A restructure of Eames shell chair colors was then undertaken during the later 60’s and by 1968 the portfolio was reduced down to 23 options with the significance of them being available for both general and commercial sales alike.
 Some earlier colors were discontinued and new shades more aligned with the age added as well as consolidation of some (for example just one seafoam option instead of a general and commercial).

-Herman Miller's post 2013 re-release of the fiberglass chairs have been made available in 9 primary colors.
+Herman Miller's post 2013 re-release of the fiberglass chairs were originally made available in 9 primary colors which were revised in 2020 with 3 being dropped and 2 new colors added.

 The ‘applied’ finish painted shells were available for a short period but were not high sellers.
 The paint was applied over a parchment shell.
 They have not been desirable for collectors in the secondary vintage market.